-As in the vertex-labeling setting, once a dynamic feature is selected at a split-node, two subsets of the vertices are generated to be used by the descendant split-nodes in the tree, using the same definitions as in vertex labeling.
-In particular, the chosen aggregation is not part of the generation of the subsets.
-An exception is made when the selected aggregation function in the split-node is \emph{sum}, in which case the subsets are defined with respect to a scaled threshold $\nicefrac{\theta}{\left\vert S_{u,\rho} \right\vert}$ instead of $\theta$.
-This is because in this case any value that is greater than this scaled threshold contributes towards satisfying the split criterion.
-In the Appendix we give a visual example of a trained \acronym over a real-world dataset.
+As in the vertex labeling setting, after the graph is introduced to a split-node, two subsets of the vertices are generated to be used by the descendant split-nodes in the tree, using the same definitions as in vertex labeling.
+In particular, the chosen aggregation is not part of the subsets generation mechanism.
+An exception is made when the selected aggregation function in the split-node is \emph{sum}, in which case the subsets are defined with respect to a scaled threshold $\nicefrac{\theta}{\left\vert S_{\pointer,\rho} \right\vert}$ instead of $\theta$.
+This is because in this case any value that is greater than this scaled threshold contributes to $\phi$ towards passing the threshold.

-In the description above we described the way a single \acronym is learned and used.
-However, multiple \acronym{}s can be used to form ensembles using Gradient Boosted Trees~\cite{gbt}, Random Forests~\cite{rf}, or any other ensemble learning method.